Harbor

 Harbors may be natural or artificial.
-An artificial harbor can have deliberately constructed breakwaters, sea walls, or jetties or they can be constructed by dredging, which requires maintenance by further periodic dredging.
-An example of an artificial harbor is Long Beach Harbor, California, United States, which was an array of salt marshes and tidal flats too shallow for modern merchant ships before it was first dredged in the early 20th century.
-In contrast, a natural harbor is surrounded on several sides by land.
-Examples of natural harbors include Sydney Harbour, New South Wales, Australia, Halifax Harbour in Halifax, Nova Scotia, Canada, and Trincomalee Harbour in Sri Lanka.
+An artificial harbor can have breakwaters, sea walls, or jetties, or they can be constructed by dredging, which requires maintenance by further periodic dredging.
+An example of an artificial harbor is Long Beach Harbor, California, United States, which was previously an array of salt marshes and tidal flats too shallow for modern merchant ships before it was first dredged in the early 20th century.
+In contrast, a natural harbor is surrounded on several sides by naturally-occurring land.
+Examples of natural harbors include Victoria Harbour in Hong Kong, Sydney Harbour in New South Wales, Australia, Halifax Harbour in Nova Scotia, Canada, and Trincomalee Harbour in Sri Lanka.

+Types

 Artificial harbors

 Artificial harbors are frequently built for use as ports.
 The oldest artificial harbor known is the Ancient Egyptian site at Wadi al-Jarf, on the Red Sea coast, which is at least 4500 years old (ca. 2600–2550 BCE, reign of King Khufu).
 The largest artificially created harbor is Jebel Ali in Dubai.
-Other large and busy artificial harbors include:
+The Ancient Carthaginians constructed fortified, artificial harbors called cothons.